Stock Clearance Sale

 Adverse effects of the problem:

 If acidity or GERD is not controlled, it can be complicated.
 The complications from uncontrolled acid reflux include oesophagitis, esophageal bleeding, ulcers, and barrettes oesophagus.
 There is an increased risk of esophageal cancer.
-Hence, it is necessary to treat and recover from GERD or Acid reflux to avoid serious complications.
+Hence, treating and recovering from GERD or Acid reflux is necessary to avoid serious complications.

 Preventive Measures: